clementroume/holbertonschool-web_front_end/form/README.md

 # Forms - Holberton School

 Welcome to the **Forms** project repository!
-This project is part of the **Holberton School Web Front-End** curriculum, focusing on mastering HTML5 forms and CSS styling to create accessible and functional form interfaces for modern web applications.
+This project is part of the **Holberton School Full-Stack** curriculum, focusing on mastering HTML5 forms and CSS styling to create accessible and functional form interfaces for modern web applications.

 ---